Kawoq Forest

 • A journal for self-reflection and note-taking

-• Activated charcoal, grapefruit seed extract, oregano oil, probiotics for possible stomach upsets
+• Activated charcoal, grapefruit seed extract, oregano oil, and probiotics in case of stomach issues

-• Pepper spray (optional) for added safety while traveling
+• (Optional) Pepper spray for added safety during your travels

-• Organic/bio washing supplies (soaps, shampoos, etc.): Since Kawoq Forest operates on the principles of organic farming, we insist that our guests use ONLY eco-friendly and biodegradable bath and cleaning products.
-Lake Atitlan is an endangered lake and we hope to educate and promote the use of bio-cleaning alternatives around the lake basin.
-Non-natural soaps will be removed from the bathrooms.
+• Organic/bio toiletries (soap, shampoo, etc.): Since Kawoq Forest operates with organic farming principles, we insist our guests use ONLY eco-friendly, biodegradable bath and cleaning products.
+Lake Atitlán is an endangered lake, and we aim to educate and promote the use of bio-alternatives around the lake basin.
+Non-natural soaps will be removed from bathrooms.

 Cancellation and Refund Policies for Stays

-Early departures or late arrivals: no refunds apply
+Early departures or late arrivals: no refunds will be issued.

 Kawoq Forest offers the following private transportation options: